garrentmh/100-days-of-code/log.md

 Today's Progress: Learned how Typeohm work and the whole process instead of just hardcode server.js

 Thoughts: What I learned, either in both theory or project, is very different from real world.
 That being said, it is still important to learn through these so i can easily understand what is going on.

+***Day 29 March 14 2023***

+Today's Progress: Creating data structure for reporting. both front and back. for now backend is done

+Thoughts: Looks simple but hard when it comes to compile all of my knowledge together.